 Another side note: Amber is wonderful and always does great work; thus the reason we don’t look for a photographer in California.
 She’s waited on us multiple times over the years, so waiting a few extra minutes is nothing.
 It just adds to the long line of “hiccups” we’ve had with photo shoots over the years.

-Amber lest us in and we move a few things around to clear some space in her studio and then we’re pretty much ready.
+Amber lets us in and we move a few things around to clear some space in her studio and then we’re pretty much ready.
 Myles puts on his belt – which he was holding in his hand earlier – and I see that it has a fairly large cowboy buckle on it.

 He didn’t know because I didn’t specify what type of belt to wear.
 So, we’re in a bind and Amber comes through in the clutch.
 She finds a belt in her husband’s closet for Myles to wear.
 It looks great.
 Two problems though: